nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-2.md

 - deduplication,
 - compliance with customer rules that require keys to be digests.

 To fix this, we have introduced a process to asynchronously compute the digest of each new blob (after downloading it) and "renaming" the blob key.
-This renaming involves to mov the blob in the blob provider, and to find all documents that have this blob key (thanks to NXP-29516) to change them to use the new key.
+This renaming involves to move the blob in the blob provider, and to find all documents that have this blob key (thanks to NXP-29516) to change them to use the new key.

 To enable this feature, we added a new property to compute the blob digest asynchronously when Nuxeo doesn't see the blob content at upload time: